chinchangkuo/RICNN_Cluster_classification/RICNNv1.md

 ![Conv3_8](https://raw.githubusercontent.com/chinchangkuo/RICNN_Cluster_classification/master/Figv1/conv3_2_4.png)

 #Result

-•	The result for the accuracy of both the train set and testing set as a function of training epoch has be shown below:
+•The result for the accuracy of both the train set and testing set as a function of training epoch has be shown below:

-•	The Accuracy saturated around 0.8 for the testing set, which suggests that the current model is somehow capable to handle 90% new  rotations that does not exist in the training set, but still have room to be improved.
+•The Accuracy saturated around 0.8 for the testing set, which suggests that the current model is somehow capable to handle 90% new  rotations that does not exist in the training set, but still have room to be improved.